JannaHawkins/UoPeople/README.md

 # UoPeople
-For students to work on projects together
+For students to work on personal projects together (not homework)